Firmware Update¶

 next 'instance

-Trigger Update From Shell¶
+Trigger Update From Shell

 During development, one can use shell command to manually test firmware update without relying on support in OS.

-into root directory on FAT partition of a USB keyBoot and press any key to enter SBL shell
+2. Boot and press any key to enter SBL shell

-Type command
+3. Type command fwupdate from shell

-from shellObserve SBL resets the platform and performs update flow.
+Observe SBL resets the platform and performs update flow.
 It resets multiple times to complete the update process.

 A sample boot messages from console: